Monday, July 7, 2014

 A similar flaw can be found in Can’t Hardly Wait, when Denise (Lauren Ambrose) inexplicable ends up sleeping with Kenny (Seth Green), solely due to the fact that two of them share a pleasant moment (after endlessly bickering for most of the film).
 It feels absolutely forced and a complete betrayal of the Denise character; she's arguably the most interesting character in the movie, hence it's you feel cheated when she ends up with a loser like Kenny.

 On the other hand, there are lot of creative visuals in the films of Kaplan and Elfont; the best example is the introduction of Josie and the Pussycats at the beginning of the film.
 The girls are seen in close ups, playing their instruments in an unspecified location.
 They perform a rousing rendition of the (catchy) song “Three Small Words,” then the camera pulls back to reveal that they are playing a gig at a bowling alley.
 The bowlers respond with complete indifference and carry on with their bowling; the girls are paid five dollars for their effort.
 It’s an extremely effective introduction; through a single movement of the camera, we are told all we need to know about the girls and their current situation.
 After the show, Josie comments that this may have been their best gig yet.
-Which makes you wonder what their other gigs must have been like, if playing a bowling alley has (so far) been the highlight of their musical careers?
+Which makes you wonder what their other gigs must have been like.

 The funniest moment in the entire film is the reappearance of Du Jour at the end of the film.
 One of the members of the band, Les (Alexander Martin) emerges from the shadows and reveals that he successfully landed in the airplane, and now he, along with his band mates are going to stop Fiona from carrying out her nefarious scheme.
 The audience is lead to be that the cavalry has come to the rescue; then the camera pans over to reveal that other DuJour members are wrapped in body casts and and barely able to move.
 Les reveals that he landed the plane in the parking lot of a Metallica concert, and that their rowdy fans "kicked the crap" out of them.
 It's an extremely funny pay off to the Du Jour story line.

-Josie and the Pussycats is a from a perfect movie, but certainly wasn't deserving of the scorn that it received on it's initial release in 2001.
+Josie and the Pussycats is a from a perfect movie, but certainly wasn't deserving of the scorn that it received during its initial release in 2001.
 It's a fairly clever movie with genuinely fun and likable characters, and, most surprising of all, a fairly good soundtrack.
-There are certainly for worse ways you could spend your 99 minutes, so give it a look.
+There are certainly for worse ways you could spend your 99 minutes.

 Cast: Rachael Leigh Cook (Josie), Rosario Dawson (Val), Tara Reid (Mel), Parker Posey (Fiona), Alan Cumming (Wyatt), Gabriel Mann (Alan M), Paulo Costanzo (Alexander), Missi Pyle (Alexandra), Alexander Martin (Les), Tom Butler (Agent Kelly) Seth Green (Travis), Breckin Meyer (Marco), Donald Faison (D.J.), Eugene Levy (himself), Carson Daly (himself),Aries Spears (the other Carson Daly).